2 Server Management

 A separate RStudio process is responsible for handling crashes, and may be configured similar to other RStudio processes by modifying the config file

 /etc/rstudio/crash-handler.conf.
-In RStudio Server, automated crash handling is disabled by default, though we recommend that you enable it.
+Automated crash handling is disabled by default, though we recommend that you enable it.
 The following shows a table of available configuration options.

 |Config Option||Description||Required (Y/N)||Default Value|